Skip to main content

 The benchmark outlines a QPS per core measurement.
 This can help you make a rough estimation of how the throughput would vary on smaller or larger machines.
 If you do not need the stated throughput, you can run with fewer CPU cores.
 If you need more throughput, you can run with more CPU cores.

-Please note that there is a point of diminishing returns with adding more CPUs because of synchronization mechanisms, disk, and memory bottlenecks.
-Beyond that point, you can scale horizontally instead of vertically.
+Adding more CPUs reaches a point of diminishing returns because of synchronization mechanisms, disk, and memory bottlenecks.
+Beyond that point, you should scale horizontally instead of vertically.
 Horizontal scaling with replication will be available in Weaviate soon.

 What are ef, efConstruction, and maxConnections?